MicrosoftDocs/azure-devops-docs/docs/setup-admin/tfs/install/install-2013/install-tfs.md

 Don’t confuse the multiple server installation with the robust scale-out features that Team Foundation Server offers.
 These scale-out features include the ability to create a Team Foundation Server farm and add a team project collection to an instance of SQL Server that was not part of the original deployment of Team Foundation Server.
 However, these scale-out features are not part of this scenario.
 This scenario offers you guidance for an initial deployment of Team Foundation Server that takes advantage of configurable installation options, such as installing TFS on more than one server.
 For more information about how to add an application-tier server to your deployment of Team Foundation Server, see [How to: Create a Team Foundation server farm (high availability)](../create-tfs-farm.md).

->**Tip:**
+> [!TIP]
 > A multiple-server installation requires an Active Directory domain and domain accounts or the Network Service account.
 You cannot use local accounts for service accounts.

 ## To install Team Foundation Server